korningf/arch-ops/dev-ops.md

 This allows us to apply IaC principles to the schema, metadata, and the data itself.

-We can thus iteratively create populate, and update our databases as they evolve.
+We can thus iteratively create, populate, and update our databases as they evolve.

 .